 In iPadOS 16, Apple has combined the export and collaboration features.
 We wouldn’t have a problem with that if they hadn’t made collaboration the default sharing option.
 These two features have been separate and distinct all these years.
 They serve different purposes and therefore should have different icons.
 Let’s hope Apple Notes adds a collaboration icon to the new toolbar.
 Switching between these two each time you need to export some notes can be very annoying, especially if you do it frequently.

 Looking on the bright side, collaboration is now simpler.
 You can copy a link and paste it in other apps.
 For those who wanted to link Apple Notes and Apple Reminders, you can do that now.
 The app shows it’s possible to export links to other apps, but we’ve only been successful doing that with Mail.
 With the rest of the apps, Reminders included, you’re prompted to add a contact you wish to invite.
 Let’s hope that’s just a bug.

 When Apple introduced smart folders to Apple Notes last year, they were literally just throwing the word ‘smart’ all over the place.
 But with this update, smart folders now have enough filtering options to be called “smart.”
 We didn’t have smart folders in Apple Notes until now.

 Still on folders, Apple Notes now organises your notes according to the date you last modified them.
 It will help us find notes faster, especially those we’ve recently been working on.

 More lock options

-We were hoping Apple would remove the limitations it has on notes you can lock in Apple Notes.
+We were hoping that Apple would remove the limitations it has on the notes that you can lock in Apple Notes.
 We still can’t lock notes with attachments and, now, tags.
 Those are probably the most important notes worth locking.